Exclusive - Iran pursues ballistic missile work, complicating nuclear talks

 A ban on developing missiles suited to carrying a nuclear warhead is included in a 2010 Security Council resolution, its fourth - and toughest - imposed on the Islamic Republic for defying council demands that it suspend uranium enrichment and other nuclear activities of potential use in bomb-making.

 The new report by the U.N.
-Panel of Experts, seen by Reuters, said Iran's overall attempts to procure materials for its nuclear and missile programmes appeared to have slowed down as it pursues negotiations with world powers that it hopes will bring an end to international sanctions.
+Panel of Experts, seen by Reuters, said Iran's overall attempts to illicitly procure materials for its banned nuclear and missile programmes appear to have slowed down as it pursues negotiations with world powers that it hopes will bring an end to sanctions.

 But the same report makes clear that, apart from holding off on test-firing one type of rocket, Iran shows no sign of putting the brakes on the expansion of its missile programme.

-"Iran is continuing development of its ballistic missile and space programmes," the experts said, citing the August 2013 identification of a new missile launch site near Shahrud and a larger missile and satellite launch complex at the Imam Khomeini Space Center at Semnan believed to be near completion.
+"Iran is continuing development of its ballistic missile and space programmes," the experts said.
+"A new missile launch site 40 km (25 miles) from the city of Shahrud was identified in August 2013.
+A larger launch complex is assessed to be close to completion at the Imam Khomeini Space Center at Semnan for ballistic missiles and satellite launch vehicles."

-The report also noted what it described as the June 2013 opening of the Imam Sadeq Observation and Monitoring Center for monitoring space objects, including satellites.
+The report also cited what it described as the June 2013 opening of the Imam Sadeq Observation and Monitoring Center for monitoring space objects, including satellites.

 The dispute over missiles has already surfaced behind closed doors in Vienna.
 On Wednesday, the first day of the latest round of the nuclear talks, the U.S. delegation made clear that it wanted to discuss both Iran's ballistic missile programme and possible military dimensions of its past nuclear research.